threefoldtecharchive/info_manual3/wiki/advanced/cancel_contracts.md

 # Canceling contracts

-Right now there is no easy, friendly way to cancel all of your contracts
+Right now there is no easy, friendly way to cancel all of your contracts (it's planned to have an easier way)

 from the graphql service e.g https://graphql.dev.grid.tf/graphql execute the following query